nbd-wtf/obw/README.md

 The APK will be at `app/build/outputs/apk/debug`.

 Other commands: `./gradlew installDebug`, `./gradlew assembleRelease`, `./gradlew bundleRelease` (with Gradle options `-PSTORE_FILE=... -PSTORE_PASSWORD=... -PKEY_PASSWORD=... -PKEY_ALIAS=...` when signing to publish to Google Play Store).

+## Immortan

+_Open Bitcoin Wallet_ (OBW) is based on [Immortan](https://github.com/nbd-wtf/immortan), a versatile, flexible and reasonable library for building lightweight Bitcoin and Lightning wallets.

 ## License